diksha29arora/Traffic-Signal-Detection/README.md

 # Traffic-Signal-Detection
-This program is able to detect the traffic signals with only using Image Processing.
+This program is able to detect the traffic signals using Image Processing.
 We can further use deep learning to increase its accuracy.

-Happy Learning